ParallelMaths/parallel/pages/7-20-optimise-pizza-money.md

 ---

-You might multiply all the numbers, which is 93,750,000, but then you are not make any use of the 1, because anything multiplied by 1 remains unchanged.
-You could multiply all the numbers and then add the 1 at the end, which is 93,750,001, but that does not add much.
+You might multiply all the numbers, which is 93,750,000, but then you are not making any use of the 1, because anything multiplied by 1 remains unchanged.
+You could multiply all the numbers and then add the 1 at the end, which is 93,750,001, but that does not increase the total much.
 Instead, add 1 to 10 first, and multiply everything, so you have 11 x 25 x 50 x 75 x 100 = 103,125,000.

-If you add 1 to 10, then it makes it 10% bigger, so it makes the final total 10% bigger.
-If instead you add 1 to 100, then it makes it only 1% bigger, so its make the final total only 1% bigger, which is 94,687,500.
+If you add 1 to 10, the new number (11) is 10% bigger, so it makes the final total 10% bigger.
+If instead you add 1 to 100, the new number (101) is only 1% bigger, so its makes the final total only 1% bigger, which is 94,687,500.
 :::